hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 | [Italiano](italiano_intro) | [Francais](francais_intro) |

-The aim of this project was to collect data and develop the necessary infrastructure to accurately assess the composition and abundance of anthropogenic material along selected Swiss rivers and lakes and present those findings in a consolidated web-based report.
+The aim of the project IQAASL (Identification, quantification and analysis of anthropogenic Swiss litter) was to collect data and develop the necessary infrastructure to accurately assess the composition and abundance of anthropogenic material along selected Swiss rivers and lakes and present those findings in a consolidated web-based report.

 There are at least three manuscripts being prepared that use data or explore techniques in this report:

 __Detecting accumulation and leakage with Spearman's Rho__, *collaboration with Louise Schreyers, [Wageningen University and Research](https://www.wur.nl/).* [Repository](https://github.com/hammerdirt-analyst/landuse)

-__The probability of finding an object__, *collaboration with Romain Tramoy, Laboratoire Eau Environment et Systèmes Urbains [LEESU](https://www.leesu.fr/), Bhavish Patel, [_Paul Scherrer Institute_](https://www.psi.ch/en), Montserrat Filella, [_Department F.-A. Forel, University of Geneva_](https://www.unige.ch/forel/fr/).* [Manuscript](https://hammerdirt-analyst.github.io/finding-one-object/titlepage.html)
+__The probability of finding an object__, *collaboration with Romain Tramoy, Laboratoire Eau Environment et Systèmes Urbains [LEESU](https://www.leesu.fr/), Bhavish Patel, [_Paul Scherrer Institute_](https://www.psi.ch/en), Montserrat Filella, [_Department F.-A. Forel, University of Geneva_](https://www.unige.ch/forel/fr/).* [Manuscript available](https://hammerdirt-analyst.github.io/finding-one-object/titlepage.html)

 __Monitoring trash with the next generation of Solid waste engineers 2016-2021__, *collaboration with Bhavish Patel, [_Paul Scherer Institute_](https://www.psi.ch/en), Christian Ludwig, [_Paul Scherrer Institute_](https://www.psi.ch/en)/[_EPFL_](https://www.epfl.ch/en/).* [Repository](https://github.com/hammerdirt-analyst/swe)

 ## Assessment method

 In 2008 the first international guide to monitoring beach-litter was published by the United Nations Environment Program (UNEP) and Intergovernmental Oceanographic Commission (IOC) {cite}`unepseas`.
 This method was reproduced by the OSPAR Commission in 2010 {cite}`ospard10`.
 In 2013 the EU released Guidance on Monitoring of Marine Litter in European Seas (The guide) {cite}`mlwguidance`.
-Switzerland is a member of OSPAR and has over 1,400 samples using the methods described in The guide.
+Switzerland is a member of OSPAR.
+Including IQAASL and all the previous projects, over 1,400 samples have been collected in Switzerland that have used the adapted version of the The guide {cite}`mlwguidance`.

 _A beach-litter survey is the accounting of visible anthropogenic material identified within a delimited area that is bordered on one side by a lake, river or ocean._